The technological process of stainless steel decorative cement columns is:

 Stainless steel plate rolling

 Processing the stainless steel plate into the required cylinder is the main link in the production of the stainless steel cladding column.
-The two commonly used methods are manual rounding and rolling machine rounding.
+The two commonly used methods are manual rounding and rolling plate machine rounding.
 Different processing methods can be used for steel plates with different thicknesses.
 When the thickness of the plate is less than 0.75mm, the manual rounding method can be used to make a circle by using a wooden stick head, a steel pipe, and a support frame.
-Of course, the quality of the plate rolling machine is better.
+Of course, the quality of the steel plate rolling machine is better.
 It is generally not easy to roll into a complete cylinder at one time, but it can be rolled into two standard semicircles first, and then welded into a cylinder.

 Precautions when installing and positioning stainless steel plates